oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 Rust is statically typed, and it guarantees type safety by strict compile-time type checks and by guaranteeing memory safety.
 This is not special, as most modern languages are statically typed.
 Rust also allows some level of dynamic typing with the `dyn` keyword and `Any` type when required.
 But the powerful type inference and the compiler ensure type safety even in those cases.

-### Thread safety in Rust
+#### Thread safety in Rust

-Rust guarantees thread safety using similar concepts for memory safety and provides standard library features like channels, mutex, and ARC.
+Rust guarantees thread safety using similar concepts for memory safety and provides standard library features like channels, mutex, and ARC (Atomically Reference Counted) pointers.
 In safe Rust, you can have either one mutable reference to a value or unlimited read-only references to it at any given time.
 The ownership mechanism makes it impossible to cause accidental data race from a shared state.
 This makes us confident to focus on code and let the compiler worry about shared data between threads.

-### What else?
+### Other Rust features

 I wrote about [my impressions of Rust](https://deepu.tech/my-second-impression-of-rust/) in a detailed post on my blog where I explain Rust's excellent features that make it unique.
 Here is a short summary of those features: